Asahiyama Zoo 旭川市旭山動物園

 Japan's northernmost zoo is one of the highlights of the Asahikawa area .
 Primarily specializing in cold climate species, there are more than 700 animals from 124 species, housed in environments that are close to their natural habitats.

-- The daily penguin walk
+- The daily penguin walk (held during the snowy season)

-- Feeding time-the times for the different animals are staggered so you can enjoy multiple feeding frenzies
+- Feeding time—the times for the different animals are staggered so you can enjoy seeing multiple feeding frenzies

 How to Get There